ClouDesire/docusaurus/docs/syndication.md

 you.

-If you need to provide the customer some information after the provisioning (e.g. the credentials to access your application, or a short guide to start using your application) you can provide specific [end-user instructions](syndication.md#providing-end-user-instructions).
+If you need to provide the customer some information after the provisioning (for example the credentials to access your application, or a short guide to start using your application) you can provide specific [end-user instructions](syndication.md#providing-end-user-instructions).